 The goblin leads the team to the resting place of the Golden Army, where Nuada awaits them.
 Abe gives him the last piece of the crown and Nuada awakens the Golden Army.
 Hellboy challenges Nuada for the right to command the army.
 As Hellboy is a member of Hell's royal family, Nuada must accept the challenge.
 Hellboy defeats Nuada and spares his life, but as Nuada tries stabbing him, Nuala commits suicide to stop her brother and the dying Nuada tells Hellboy he will have to choose whether humanity or magical beings must die.
 Abe psychically shares his feelings with Nuala before she dies.
 Liz uses her pyrokinesis to melt the crown, deactivating the Golden Army for good.

-Hellboy, Liz, Abe, and Johann resign from the B.P.R.D. and Hellboy contemplates his future life with Liz and their baby.
-Liz corrects him by revealing that she is pregnant with twins.
+Hellboy, Liz, Abe, and Johann resign from the B.P.R.D. and Hellboy contemplates his future life with Liz and their baby, but Liz holds up two fingers and smiles.

 Cast